 - ProctorU is now available for all 9-month enroll anytime courses.
 It is also available for PDF (printed) exams with approved equipment.
 Please see Using ProctorU for PDF Exams for equipment requirements and instructions.

-- Review the technical specifications and test your system for compatibility.
-Please note that wireless network connections are NOT recommended.
+- Review the ProctorU website and test your system for compatibility.
+Remember that you must use Google Chrome as your browser when taking your exam.
+Wireless network connections are NOT recommended.

 Designate ProctorU in the UND Proctoring Site

 - Using your NDUS.identifier, log in to the proctoring site through the Exams link in your Blackboard course or at https://apps.und.edu/proctoring/main.

 - Select Designate a Proctor from the main screen.

 - Select the course you would like to designate ProctorU for by clicking on Designate and read the Proctor Policy.